 There is not a lot to do here except for continuously jumping in at every chance you get and of course there the as stunning sights and you will never get bored with.

-Have Fun Bartering At The Night Bazaar
+Visit The Night Bazaar

 Chang Klan Road is just another road during the day, but at night the whole place lights up as the stall holders drag out their stalls and get set up for the night.